Signal FAQ

 How comprehensive is the coverage?

-Signal monitors networks that connect to approximately 90% of U.S. EHRs, providing broad coverage across healthcare providers.
+Signal monitors networks that connect to approximately 90% of U.S. EHRs, including 90%+ of active CMS hospitals.
+This provides broad coverage across healthcare organizations.
 However, coverage varies by region and healthcare system participation in health information networks.

 What if a patient receives care at a facility not connected to these networks?